 The accurate completion of a Site Inspection Checklist can identify and mitigate issues before they cause harm.
-The frequency and nature of site inspections should be decided prior to the start of work in your $Project\ Plan - SSSP\ Form\ 1$.
+The frequency and nature of site inspections should be agreed by all parties prior to start of work in an Agreement SSSP - Form 1 document.